kipackjeong/WaterfallTool/_notes/General.md

   Get-Process -Id (Get-NetTCPConnection -LocalPort 8888).OwningProcess | Stop-Process
   ```

+### Get firebase JWT token
+in server root run `node generate-token.js`

+### Troubleshoot
+- ERROR : POST /auth/register - 500: "There is no configuration corresponding to the provided identifier."
+  - Check requested Authentication is enabled in firebase console.

 ## Daily Tasks/Logs

 ### 2025-02-26

-- [ ] TODO: create mappingsState store to be per instanceview scoped.
 - [ ] TODO: implement populate menu button
 - [ ] TODO: implement list waterfall cohorts button
 - [ ] TODO: local db connection keeps failing.
-Need to figure out why.
+Need to figure out why...

 - [ ] TODO: enable deleting the project view.
-- [ ] TODO: need to make the project view to be cached so it lasts forever.

 - [ ] TODO: MappingView > WaterfallCell: implement the logic to update the waterfall value

+- [x] TODO: need to make the project views for sidebar to be cached so it lasts forever.
+  - handled with fetching data from API server
-- [ ] TODO: implement loading
+- [x] TODO: implement loading
+- [x] TODO: create mappingsState store to be per instanceview scoped.
 - [x] TODO: implement populating counts in the Waterfall Cohorts table list in the Main page of InstanceView.